-A Facebook advertiser who installs the Facebook or Atlas pixel on its website to measure ad conversions or retarget advertisements on Facebook
+- A Facebook advertiser who installs the Facebook or Atlas pixel on its website to measure ad conversions or retarget advertisements on Facebook.

 If you fall into any of the four categories above, you will need to obtain consent from your users.
 You can do this by showing a message when the page loads for the first time.
 This is referred to as a “cookie banner” to tell users how to give their consent.

 Secondly, you can also obtain consent when they are signing up for your offer.
 A free tool you can use is cookie consent notification.
-It will display consent notification for users to accept or reject on your webpage.
+It will display a consent notification for users to accept or reject on your webpage.

 The second thing you need to consider is GDPR and Facebook Custom Audiences.

 Custom Audiences are audiences from your email list.
 You can upload the audiences to your Facebook Ads to target them directly.
 GDPR affects Facebook Custom Audiences too.